 Gluten Free Red Velvet Pancakes

 Well, I can.
 I did.
 And I’d do it all over again.
 You will, too, once you whip up a batch.
-And there’s no “Do Not Make Until Christmas or Some Other Special Occasion” rule here, so if the mood strikes, go for it.
+And there’s no “Do Not Make Until Christmas” rule here, so if the mood strikes, go for it.

 And when you’re all done making these, why not give my Gluten Free Snickerdoodle Pancakes with Cinnamon Maple Syrup a try?
 You could get lost in the cinnamon bliss!
 And that’s a good thing.